Ved0715/Natural-Language-Processing/README.md

 # Natural-Language-Processing
-Natural Language processing (NLP) Repo consists of basic understand of all the concepts used in NLP.
+Natural Language processing (NLP) Repo consists of basic understand of all the concepts used in NLP Step By Step.